irods-contrib/irods_tools_lustre/README.md

 # Description

 This is a connector to synchronize Lustre files with iRODS using the Lustre changelog and LCAPD.
 This is currently in a prototype stage.
-Multithreading and batch updates to iRODS will be added in the near future, no hardcoded configuration, etc.

 # Prerequisites